jmichaelseri/3-column-preview-card/README.md

 ### Continued development

 I want to learn more about the typography and properly using the right font-weight, font-size etc..
+I also need to learn more about accessibility and how to include this in the initial markup.

 ## Author